kodriano/crypto_currency_Automatic/README.md

 # cryoto_currency_Automatic
-This is automatic trading bot for crypto.
+This is an automatic trading bot for crypto.